1532j0004kg/Cplusplus-Tutorial/README.md

           syntax : returntype methodname ( arguments ) ;

-          definition :
-              method name with order of parameter , parameters datatype , no.of parameter with the return type of the method.
+          definition : method name with order of parameter , parameters datatype , no.of parameter with the return type of the method.

 Abstract class:

     definition : The class contains the pure virtual function is known as Abstract class.

     syntax : virtual methodname() = 0 ;

+   note:
+     *we can't able to create object for the Abstract class.